Michael Halvorson: Academic career and scholarship

-In 2009, he was appointed a research fellow at the Herzog August Bibliothek in Wolfenbüttel, Germany.
-His work there resulted in the European history monograph Heinrich Heshusius and Confessional Polemic in Early Lutheran Orthodoxy (2010), a history of Lutheran ecclesiastical networks, popular preaching, and the political intrigues of late Reformation Germany.
-His textbook, The Renaissance: All That Matters (2014), narrates the patterns and achievements of the Renaissance movement in Europe, opening at a graduation ceremony in Cambridge, England.
-He has also published articles in Archive for Reformation History, Lutheran Quarterly, Sixteenth Century Journal, and Stanford Social Innovation Review.
+In 2009, Halvorson was appointed a research fellow at the Herzog August Library in Wolfenbüttel, Germany.
+His work there contributed to the monograph Heinrich Heshusius and Confessional Polemic in Early Lutheran Orthodoxy (2010), a study of Lutheran preaching, confessional identity, and political culture in Reformation Germany.
+He has also published articles in Archive for Reformation History, Lutheran Quarterly, Sixteenth Century Journal, and other scholarly journals.